sarthakb202005/sarthakb202005/README.md

 - 👋 Hi, I’m @sarthakb202005
-- 👀 I’m interested in astronomy and space technology(also in the applications of AIML in astronomical data analysis)
+- 👀 I’m interested in Astronomical and Space Sciences(data driven astronomy, geology and planetary mapping)
-- 🌱 I’m currently learning atsronomy, and some allied tech skills.
+- 🌱 I’m currently learning astronomy, and its allied tech skills.
-- 💞️ I’m looking to collaborate on data driven astronomical projects
+- 💞️ I’m looking forward to collaborate on similar relevant projects on the aforementioned themes.
-- 📫 How to reach me: e-mail me at bondresarthak@gmail.com :))
+- 📫 How to reach me: +91 9763230133/ bondresarthak@gmail.com :))
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: We all are made up of stardust! :)